shannenlolol/SG_Election_App_SL/docs/User Stories.md

   * Candidate lists grouped by party
 * The side panel shall display the constituency name and year clearly.
 * The side panel shall provide a close action that returns the user to the table view.
-* If some datasets are missing (e.g., candidates not available), the panel shall show an informative fallback rather than failing.

 ---